Stop WOKE Act

-The Stop WOKE Act, also known as the Stop Wrongs to Our Kids and Employees Act (a backronym of woke) and redubbed the Individual Freedom Act, is a Florida state law which prohibited schools and businesses from teaching certain concepts related to race, gender, racism, and social privilege.
-In addition to that, it prohibits Florida educational institutions and businesses from discussing whether race, gender, and systemic racism intersect with various social systems, including legal, healthcare, education, and so forth.
-Penalties would include disciplinary action, including job termination, and loss of public funding for state schools.
+The Stop WOKE Act, also known as the Stop Wrongs to Our Kids and Employees Act (a backronym of woke) and redubbed the Individual Freedom Act, is a 2022 Florida state law that restricts schools and businesses from promoting certain concepts related to race, gender, racism, and social privilege, while still allowing discussion of them.
+It does not prohibit Florida educational institutions and businesses from discussing whether race, gender, and systemic racism intersect with various social systems, including legal, healthcare, education, and so forth.
+Still, it does prohibit compelled belief or instructional endorsement of specific concepts related to systemic racism or intersectionality.
+Violations could expose institutions to complaints and potential funding consequences, but the law does not mandate termination or automatic loss of funding.

 After passing both chambers of the Republican-controlled Florida Legislature along party lines, it was signed by Governor Ron DeSantis on April 22, 2022, and entered into effect on July 1.
-Intended by DeSantis to "fight back" against "woke indoctrination" and critical race theory, critics of the law described it as whitewashing and an attack on the First Amendment.
-Governor DeSantis also signed the bill into Florida law with the intention that it will eliminate feelings of "guilt" and "shame" from students who based on their race and gender.
+DeSantis framed the bill as opposing what he described as "woke indoctrination", though the statute does not mention critical race theory.
+Critics of the law described it as whitewashing and an attack on the First Amendment.
+The law prohibits instruction that could compel students to feel guilt or responsibility for past injustices due to race or sex "guilt" and "shame" from students who based on their race and gender.

-There were several legal challenges to the Act.
-Adam Steinbaugh, an attorney for Foundation for Individual Rights and Expression, which joined others in one of the legal challenges, said, "You don’t get to replace one orthodoxy with another, and you’re not going to get to freedom of speech through censorship."
+In August 2022, federal judge Mark E. Walker ruled that the provisions governing workplace diversity training violated employers’ First Amendment rights.
+In March 2024, the U.S. Eleventh Circuit Court of Appeals affirmed Walker's workplace ruling, but the law’s K–12 provisions remained in effect as they were not part of the injunction.
+Following the federal appellate court's ruling, Judge Walker granted a permanent injunction against the law's workplace provisions in July 2024.

-U.S. district judge Mark E. Walker declared parts of the law relating to workplace diversity training unconstitutional in August 2022, and in November he issued a temporary injunction preventing the law from being enforced in higher education.
-On appeal, the Eleventh Circuit upheld the district court decision in March 2024, ruling that the law would violate businesses' First Amendment rights.
-On July 26, 2024, Judge Walker granted a permanent injunction against the workplace provisions.
+In November 2022, Judge Walker issued an injunction blocking enforcement of the law's higher-education provisions on free speech grounds, calling the law "positively dystopian."
+In July 2026, the Eleventh Circuit affirmed Walker's decision.
+Judge Britt C. Grant wrote the court's opinion, stating that the law is a "breathtaking assertion of power to ban unpopular ideas from public discourse."
+Judge Barbara Lagoa dissented, arguing that the First Amendment "does not compel all viewpoints to be worthy of state-sponsored endorsement."

-Upon the Act's announcement, the market value of companies based in the state declined between 0.4-1.2% compared to others, and this effect reversed when a court order blocked the law, indicating that on average, investors believed that the Stop WOKE Act hurt firms' value, rather than merely fearing political risk.
+One academic study using an event-study methodology found a short-term decline in the stock value of Florida-based firms following the Act’s announcement, though these findings reflect correlation rather than established causation.